ssoroka/stringslice/README.md

 See tests for example usage.

-Adds functions to string slices:
+Adds functions for manipulating string slices:

 - Sort (does not mutate)
 - SortBy (Sort, but supply your own sorting function)